-Discussion Forum (15 points total)
+Discussion Forum (15%)

-- Discussion post (4 pts) Each student will sign up for one discussion topic that they will be responsible for researching and providing thorough information on that will be beneficial and applicable to the rest of the class.
-Thorough information means relevant, current, and greater detail than is provided in the course textbook. - Forum Responses (11 pts) There are 11 discussion forums; students must read at least one post each week and kindly respond with additional information, a question, or an interesting point about what was learned.
-You must also respond to another student the week you create your post.
+- Article Review Post (5%) Each student will sign up for one Position Stand from the International Society of Sport Nutrition that they will be responsible for reading and thoroughly summarizing for the class.
+The student is also responsible for replying to the questions/ comments asked by their classmates. - Forum Responses (10%) There are 10 articles (9 others outside of your assigned post), students must read at least one review for each article and kindly respond with additional information, a question, or an interesting point about what was learned.